 Wounded Soldiers from the 101st Airborne Division (Air Assault), Ft.
 Campbell, KY, arrived in Florence, AL October 31.
 En route, the Soldiers were escorted by a fleet of Patriot Guard motorcycles and various law enforcement vehicles.
 The Soldiers came to Florence to participate in Operation HOOAH hosted by Southern Fishing News.
 The event pairs a recovering wounded Soldier with an area bass fisherman for two days of fishing.
-Pickwick and Wilson Lake was where the warriors would hone their fishing skills or go fishing for the first time.
+Pickwick and Wilson Lake were where the warriors would hone their fishing skills or go fishing for the first time.

 The event is not formatted like a traditional tournament is.
 The Soldiers just go fishing.
 This approach is used to reduce the stress on the men and women.
 No fish are brought for a weigh-in.
 That also assists the military anglers with their stories back at the ramp.
-If there are no fish in the livewell then there is plenty of room for establishing good-natured fish tales back at the ramp.
+If there are no fish in the live well then there is plenty of room for establishing good-natured fish tales back at the ramp.

 The Screaming Eagle troopers hung in there and kept trying and learning.
 SGT John-Mark Tarr, fishing with guide Randy Corsbie on day one caught 35 fish.
 When asked what kind of fish they were Corsbie responded, “Anything in the water that will eat a minnow.”
 Guide Scott Towrey

 fished Saturday with SPC James Barahona.
 Barahona caught 11 bass with the biggest weighing 4.1 pounds.
 For all intent and purposes, a fish could have been declared as a seven-pounder- the “facts” that fishing stories are made of.
-Barahona inticed the bass with a small, Bomber-like crankbait given to him by Towrey (and taken back to Ft.
+Barahona enticed the bass with a small, Bomber-like crankbait given to him by Towrey (and taken back to Ft.
 Campbell).
 The wounded Soldiers enjoyed the days fishing fish story or not.

 Fishing on Wilson Sunday included the cold weather and complimentary wind from the northeast.
 Fishing was also difficult as well as finding fish that would bite.

 Comments from the warriors reflected how important a simple day of fishing was to these Soldiers.
 “I honestly can’t explain what this event has done for me.
-Top notch all the way.”
+Top-notch all the way.”

 “Everything was awesome.
 Everyone was very friendly and very professional.
 The event was well organized.
-Thanks for all the gifts and for a one-on-one instruction on fishing.
+Thanks for all the gifts and for one-on-one instruction on fishing.
 Mr. Don (Don Gowen) was very patient with me!
 Mr. Bill (Bill Strickland) was a fun guide to fish with.
 Thanks for everything!
-I will be going for back and hip surgery soon and my healing process already start(ed) with all ya’ll.
+I will be going for back and hip surgery soon and my healing process has already start(ed) with all ya’ll.
 Thanks for all you do for us!”

 “This is a great event and there is no telling how many marriages are saved and suicides were prevented.
 The guides and support personnel are great people that have given so much and may never know how much effect it has on Soldiers and their families.”